SyedaNishat/Bengaluru_House_Data/README.md

 ##  Results

-- R² Score: ~0.94 (Linear Regression)
+- R² Score: ~0.9 (Linear Regression)
 - Best performance with cleaned data and location grouping
-- Model generalizes well for new inputs in the app
+- Model generalizes well for new inputs in the app.